 Thanks for reading this far.
-In this paragraph we will only sum up the most important points from this guide to ultrasound machines.
+In this paragraph, we will only sum up the most important points from this guide to ultrasound machines.

 What type of studies will I perform?

-Most ultrasounds are specialised to certain applications.
+Most ultrasounds are specialized to certain applications.

-Therefore, this is an important information to provide to your supplier as this will guide the decision of which model to pick.
+Therefore, this is important information to provide to your supplier as this will guide the decision of which model to pick.